 Lots of people have said you can travel the world through books, but there is so much more.
 I have learned much from reading that I likely would never have learned elsewhere.
 For example, in what I assumed to be some chick-lit-style easy reads, I learned a lot about the endangered Loggerhead Sea Turtles, and about the once-popular tourist attractions in Florida, such as Silver Springs, and Weeki-Wachee Springs, being turned into state parks.
-In a Tom Clancy novel, I learned that the Concord (a now-retired airplane) expanded 11 inches in length when at altitude.
+In a Tom Clancy novel, I learned that the Concord (a now-retired airplane) expanded 11 inches in length when at cruising altitude.

 Why is this book reviewer grumpy?

 I was grumpy only because my preferred name for this site was already taken.
-So was every really good and fitting name I could think of, so I became quite frustrated and, well, grumpy.
+So was every really good name I could think of, so I became quite frustrated and, well, grumpy.
 I’m over it now; and I promise not to take it out on the books or their authors.

 What else would make a book reviewer grumpy?